Platypus II

 Reviews

-- The game suffers from poor optimization, including choppy framerates and sound issues, with audio only coming from one speaker.
+- The game suffers from poor optimization, including choppy framerates and sound issues, such as audio only coming from one speaker.

-- The difficulty is ramped up excessively, making it frustrating for players, even on easier settings.
+- Many players feel the difficulty is excessively high and lacks proper gradation, making it frustrating even on easier settings.

 - 30 % positive mentions